-The Director of Safety and Security is responsible for ensuring that CCTC compiles and disseminates the annual Clery Report.
-As required by federal law, the Director of Safety and Security reports this information on an annual basis to the U.S. Department of Education.
+The Executive Director of Auxiliary Services and Security is responsible for ensuring that CCTC compiles and disseminates the annual Clery Report.
+As required by federal law, the Executive Director of Auxiliary Services and Security reports this information on an annual basis to the U.S. Department of Education.

-The Director of Safety and Security gathers statistical crime data from its own records and from information provided by all designated Campus Security Authorities (CSAs).
+The Executive Director of Auxiliary Services and Security gathers statistical crime data from its own records and from information provided by all designated Campus Security Authorities (CSAs).
 The below listed agencies are also contacted every year to provide Clery crime statistics for the required geographical areas related to each campus:

-- Sumter Police Department
+• Sumter Police Department

-- Sumter County Sheriff's Office

 - Bishopville Police Department

 - Clarendon County Sheriff's Office

 - Kershaw County Sheriff's Office